ansible-collections/overview/removal_from_ansible.rst

 Process
 ~~~~~~~

 #.
-A community person who found a violation creates a `community topic <https://github.com/ansible-community/community-topics/issues>`_.
-#.
-Two SC members check the reported circumstances and confirm in the topic that the violation is present.
-#.
-A community person creates an issue in the collection's repository.
+A community person who found a violation creates an issue in the collection's repository.
 The issue contains:

   * References to corresponding `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_ the collection violates.
   * Actions collection maintainers need to do to make the collection satisfying the requirements.
 #.
 A default term for the collection to solve the issue is four weeks since the issue was created.
 It can vary depending on a requirement violated, SC opinions or other circumstances.
 #.
+If the violation is not fixed or there is a disagreement between the reporter and the maintainers, the reporter or another person creates a `community topic <https://github.com/ansible-community/community-topics/issues>`_.
+#.
+Two SC members check the reported circumstances and confirm in the topic that the violation is present.
-If the issue was not solved in the established time, the Community and SC vote on considering the collection violating the requirements and removing it from the package.
+#.
+The Community and SC vote on considering the collection violating the requirements and removing it from the package.
 The vote must be open for at least one week.
 #.
-If SC does not vote that the collection is violation the requirements, the process is stopped.
+If SC votes that the collection does NOT violate the requirements, the process is stopped.
 The issue needs to be updated accordingly.
 #.
 If X.0.0 will be released next, set Y=X+1.
 If X.0.0 has already been released, but (X+1).0.0 has not yet been released, set Y=X+2.
 #.
 Announce upcoming removal from Ansible Y in the original issue in the collection's repository.
 #. `Announce upcoming removal from Ansible Y <announce_removal_>`_.